-Accredited by the Energy Institute, Engineering Council and the Chartered Institution of Building Services Engineers, the course is informed by our world-class research in the area – enabling you to develop your knowledge further in a range of areas including carbon management and energy use in the built environment.
-We are a partner of Climate-KIC (Knowledge and Innovation Community), which is Europe’s largest climate innovation initiative.
-This partnership provides Reading students with many opportunities for free and significantly discounted Climate-KIC short courses and summer schools.
+Accredited by the Energy Institute, and the Chartered Institution of Building Services Engineers, the course is designed to enable you to develop your knowledge further in a range of areas including carbon management and energy use in the built environment.
+(Accreditation is reviewed periodically.
+Successful completion of this course satisfies the academic requirements for registration as a Chartered Engineer.)

-This flexible, modular course allows you to qualify over one or two years.
-Both the full- and part-time courses are delivered via residential weeks at our award-winning campus and supported through our online learning environment.
+This course is offered as a one-year full-time course, or as a flexible modular course with entry in January.
+Both the full-time and flexible modular courses are delivered via residential weeks at our campus and supported through our online learning environment.

 In addition to the University facilities available to all students, you will have access to the School's dedicated facilities, such as the School’s Resource Room, which includes: